ArcBlock/abtnode-docs/src/introduction/how-to-get-abtnode/index.md

 ## How to get ABT Node?

 Currently, we can only get ABT Node working for [Linux] and [macOS].
-If you are using another OS like Windows, you can use a virtual machine and select a non-local IP address while setting up the node.
+If you are using another OS like Windows, you can use a virtual machine and make sure your ABT Wallet can access your VM's IP address.

 ### Step 1: Install [nvm]